Credit: @wilddaisy78 on Instagram

 WHERE TO STAY: In the heart of downtown Albany, stay at the Renaissance Hotel with luxury amenities, a stunning bar, and soaring views out of every window.
 Comfort and convenient accommodations can be enjoyed at the downtown Fairfield Inn & Suites and Hilton Albany.

 WHAT TO DO: Live it up for the last weekend of the 10-day Rochester Lilac Festival in Highland Park (pictured).
-Now in its 125th edition, this is the largest free festival of its kind in North America, welcoming spring in upstate New York.
+Now in its 126th edition, this is the largest free festival of its kind in North America, welcoming spring in upstate New York.
 Enjoy expansive collections of lilacs, featuring more than 1,800 bushes and over 500 different varieties.
 Additional activities at the festival include a kids’ zone, food booths, and exhibitors.
 There is no shortage of spring splendor in Rochester.
-Next up, visit your favorite animals at the Seneca Park Zoo, or play the day away at The Strong Museum.
-Fill the rest of your stay taking snapshots of the world’s oldest photography museum and one of the oldest film archives, the George Eastman Museum, or booking a cruise along the Erie Canal aboard the Colonial Belle, offering rides beginning May 12.
+Next up, visit your favorite animals at the Seneca Park Zoo, or play the day away at National Museum of Play at The Strong.
+Fill the rest of your stay taking snapshots of the world’s oldest photography museum and one of the oldest film archives, the George Eastman Museum, or booking a cruise along the Erie Canal aboard the Colonial Belle, offering rides beginning in May.

 WHERE TO EAT: Nosh is a premiere evening dining destination, blending unique dishes and libations with a warm, inviting, social ambiance.
 The Gate House is known for its use of organic, artisan ingredients, and how it operates 100% on solar and wind power.
 Trata is the ideal spot for happy hour specials and upscale, contemporary American fare and cocktails.